kgorking/ecs/README.md

 Sorting functions must correspond to a type that is processed by the system, or an error will be raised during compilation.

-**Note** Adding a sorting function takes up additional memory to maintain the sorted state, and it might affect cache efficiency.
+**Note** Adding a sorting function takes up additional memory to maintain the sorted state, and it might adversely affect cache efficiency.
 Only use it if necessary.

 ## Parallel systems